Unemployment security

 • If your job search is not valid, register as a job seeker.

-• If your job search is already valid, notify the TE Office or the local government pilot of the changes in your situation.
+• If your job search is already valid, notify the employment official of the changes in your situation.

-The TE Office or the local government pilot will determine whether you are entitled to unemployment security and can ask you to submit certificates of your business activities or employment relationship.
+The employment official will determine whether you are entitled to unemployment security and can ask you to submit certificates of your business activities or employment relationship.

 In a mandatory waiting period (karenssi), a job seeker temporarily loses the right to unemployment security because they have acted in an improper manner in terms of labour policy.
 In legislation, the waiting period is referred to as an unpaid time period.
 On this page you will find information on the most common causes of a mandatory waiting period.